You have 0 product(s) in your cart.

 Distribution, Habitat, and Status

-As it is closely related to the South African Fur Seal, its populations worldwide are reasonably secure although it is occasionally commercially hunted in South Africa.
-In Australia it is fully protected, although its numbers are probably still only half those of the historic pre-sealing days.
-It continues to be vulnerable to disturbance at its breeding sites and suffers some losses as a result of conflict with commercial fishing operations.
+As it is closely related to the South African Fur Seal, its populations worldwide are secure although it is occasionally commercially hunted in South Africa.
+In Australia it is fully protected, although its numbers are still only half those of the historic pre-sealing days.
+It continues to be vulnerable to disturbance at its breeding sites and suffers some losses because of conflict with commercial fishing operations.

 Food and Feeding